Nom-Keyboard/wbtb-hardcore-helper/README.md

 currently tested on only archlinux with KDE

-this app give u 12h of sleep per day, while u can selectively ignore some if u think u have enough sleep
+this app give u 12h of sleep per day, 8 sleep and 1.5h of each, then u wake up for 1.5h before going to bed again. (while u can selectively ignore some if u think u have enough sleep)

 purpose is to maximize amount of time to sleep in a day with short duration, so more chances to lucid dream